 It took a while, but I finally came across an article on the ACA (also called “Obamacare”) that I resonated with.
 Ross Douthat does not need to argue that the law will destroy civilization as we know it.
 He admits that many will probably benefit from the law.
-But in the final analysis (if that is even possible with such a ridiculously complex piece of legislation), he writes.
+But in the final analysis (if coming to a final analysis even possible with such a ridiculously complex piece of legislation), he writes.

 Now an effective levy of several thousand dollars on the small fraction of middle class Americans who buy on the individual market is not history’s great injustice.
 But neither does it seem like the soundest or most politically stable public policy arrangement.
 And to dig back into the position where I do strongly disagree with Cohn’s perspective, what makes this setup potentially more perverse is that it raises rates most sharply on precisely those Americans who up until now were doing roughly what we should want more health insurance purchasers to do: Economizing, comparison shopping, avoiding paying for coverage they don’t need, and buying a level of insurance that covers them in the event of a true disaster while giving them a reason not to overspend on everyday health expenses.